openvirtus/devreal.org/style.markdown

 ### A working Makefile or GNUmakefile.

-All makefiles shall support `all` and `install`.
+All make files shall support `all` and `install`.
 The `install` target shall not depend on `all` so that `sudo make install` works.

-If the makefile is POSIX compatible, name it Makefile, otherwise name it GNUmakefile.
+If the make file is POSIX compatible, name it "Makefile", otherwise name it "GNUmakefile".

-All makefiles shall support `DESTDIR` and `PREFIX` to specify the installation target.
+All make files shall support `DESTDIR` and `PREFIX` to specify the installation target.

 ## Scripting programming languages